graphql/graphql-spec/spec/Section 5 -- Validation.md

 * Let {selectionType} be the result type of {selection}
 * If {selectionType} is a scalar or enum:
   * The subselection set of that selection must be empty
-* If {selectionType} is an interface, union, object or tagged type
+* If {selectionType} is an interface, union, object or output tagged type
   * The subselection set of that selection must NOT BE empty

 **Explanatory Text**